TheJelmega/prog-lang/design/README.md

 ## 12.4.
 Constraints [↵](#12-generics-)

+_TODO: Placeholder, needs to be refined, will not yet be implemented in the compiler.
+Need to figure out a better reason for this to exist + allow more than just to be a trait-like item_

 ```
 <constraint-item> := { <attribute> }* [ <vis> ] 'constraint' <name> [ <generic-params> ] '{' <constraint-members> '}'
 <inline-constraint> := 'constraint' '{' <constraint-members> '}'